 There are two basic types of watch cases, screw back and snap back.
 There are others, but we are only going to discuss the two most popular.
-In order to remove these types of back you will need a few tools:
+In order to open a watch case with these types of back you will need a few tools:

 Here you can see the blue ball called a Watch Case Opener Friction Ball which is very useful and removes over 50% of the screw back cases I run into.
 Just to the right of that you see the Jaxa Type Watch Case Back Opener which will take off the other 50% of screw back cases with its bag of interchangeable tips.
 On the bottom left is what is called a watch case knife and will open the snap back cases.

 Here is a typical screw back case.
 Note the notches where a tool would fit to remove the case.
 Other forms of screw back cases look something like a large nut with sides or lands for something like a wrench to grab.
 We can usually use the same tools for both.

 Since this watch has notches and the first point fits in the notches very well we place all three of these tips in the three holders on the tool (each of the tips above come in a set of three).
-Make sure by twisting the tool’s handle and the adjustment knob on top that all three tips are securely in place on the back of the watch in the notches like this:
+When opening a watch back with this tool make sure by twisting the tool’s handle and the adjustment knob on top that all three tips are securely in place on the back of the watch in the notches like this:

 If the back spins and will not unscrew it could be a fake screw back case.
 Some cheaper watches have backs that look like screw backs but really are snap backs, and for that we need a case knife.
 Take the case knife and insert it between the back and the rest of the case near a lug as shown below:

-I would highly suggest you practice this a while before you do it on a nice watch as it is easy to scratch the heck out of the back with a case knife.
+I would highly suggest you practice opening a watch back for a while before you do it on a nice watch as it is easy to scratch the heck out of the back with a case knife.
 One other warning, a case knife is a special made tool, you can not use a standard knife to do its job.
 If you try, at best you will dull the heck out of your knife, at worst you can stab yourself, break the blade and have it fly into your eye, or worse.
 Always use the correct tool for the job and practice with it.

-This is a small and watch case press.
+This is a small hand watch case press.
 It comes with an assortment of different sized nylon pieces that can be used to make sure the tool fits the case correctly.
 Most of the time you just need to make sure that the nylon pieces are large enough to put even pressure on the top and bottom of the watch and you should be fine, like this: